gozdemadendere/My_Portfolio_Projects/SQL Business Analysis-Data Exploration/README.md

 **Final Recommendation:**

-As a result of SQL queries and analysis, Magist may not be a good fit for Eniac.
+As a result of SQL queries and analysis, Magist Software Company may not be a good fit for Eniac.

 I recommend that Eniac **should not** sign the contract with Magist for the following reasons:

 - Mostly non-tech and cheap products are sold in Magist marketplaces.
 - There are 32.951 products in Magist Marketplaces and **90%** of them are **non-tech** products.
 But Eniac sells 100% technology products.
 - The average price of tech products in Magist Marketplaces is **€297**, but Eniac's Avg.
 Product Price is **€540**.
-- In Magist Marketplaces, **80%** of the revenue come from **non-tech** products.
+- In Magist Marketplaces, **80%** of the revenue comes from **non-tech** products.
 - The average delivery time is 12 days in Magist market, while Apple standard delivery time is 1-3 days.

 There is a lack of data to make a better decision.